resheku/my-awesome/README.md

 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
 - [chartist-js/chartist](https://github.com/chartist-js/chartist) - Simple responsive charts
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in Headless mode to run async cloud agents or TUI mode as an in sync coding agent
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Source-controlled AI checks, enforceable in CI.
+Powered by the open-source Continue CLI
 - [cypress-io/cypress](https://github.com/cypress-io/cypress) - Fast, easy and reliable testing for anything that runs in a browser.
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [envkey/envkey](https://github.com/envkey/envkey) - Simple, end-to-end encrypted configuration and secrets management